At the age of 54, after being an evangelical Protestant all my life, I joined the Catholic Church.

 By this time I was "dug in" with a Japanese wife, and still retained that strong conviction that God had called me to Japan, so I couldn't return to America.

-I stayed in Japan and worked as an English teacher where I used my puppets in the classroom in addition to the puppet ministry on weekends, but since I was employed as a teacher and no longer tied to a missionary organization, my missionary career in Japan was officially over.
+I stayed in Japan and worked as an English teacher where I used my puppets in the classroom in addition to the puppet ministry on weekends.
+Since I was employed full time as a teacher and no longer tied to a missionary organization, my missionary career in Japan was officially over.

 Evangelical Protestant once again